 News from the NNI Community - Research Advances Funded by Agencies Participating in the NNI

-(Funded by the Office of Naval Research, the National Science Foundation, and the U.S. Department of Energy)
+(Funded by the US Department of Energy, the National Science Foundation, and the U.S. Army Research Office)

-(Funded by the Office of Naval Research, the National Science Foundation, and the U.S. Department of Energy)
+(Funded by the US Department of Energy, the National Science Foundation, and the U.S. Army Research Office)

 (Funded by the National Science Foundation and the National Institutes of Health)